patrickswijgman/game-data-gen/README.md

 }
 ```

-Then import the data and its functions from `src/data/game.ts` into your code.
+Then import the data and its functions from `src/data/game.ts` in your code.